aws-samples/aws-three-tier-web-architecture-workshop/WorkshopInstructions.md

 * Download Code from Git Repo

 #### INSTRUCTIONS:
-1. Download the code from the Git repo: [insert URL when available]
+1. Download the code from this repository.

 1. S3 Bucket Creation
     1. Navigate to the S3 service in the AWS console and create a new S3 bucket.
 You can also reuse any bucket, but make sure it is in the same region that you intend to use for this whole lab.
 This is where we will upload our code later.

 1. IAM EC2 Instance Role Creation
     1. Navigate to the IAM dashboard in the AWS console
     1. Create an EC2 role with the following AWS managed policies.
 These policieswill allow our instances to download our code from S3 and use Systems Manager Session Manager to securely connect to our instances without SSH keys through the AWS console.